desecho/k8s-deployment/README.md

 [GitHub Actions](https://github.com/features/actions) are used for CI/CD.

-Deployment is manually done in master branch.
+Deployment is done manually in the master branch.

 The following GitHub Actions are used: